-Leave under the FFCRA will not be counted as hours worked, will not roll-over to 2021, nor will be paid out when an employee leaves the City.
+Leave under the FFCRA will not be counted as hours worked, nor will be paid out when an employee leaves the City.

 All employees are eligible for EPSLA, and all employees with 30 days of employment are eligible for EFMLEA.